davidmarkclements/websocket-pull-stream/README.md

 Remember `pause` or `resume` methods don't normally exist on pull-streams, neither does `'flow'` mode.
 The `'flow'` has been added for optimal transport communication, and the backpressure methods are included as a neccessity of push stream constructs.

-## Let me explain
+# Future
+The next milestone is to make the abstraction two way by introducing multiplexing (so that commands can be embedded in the stream without raw data interference).

+Multiplexing (channel embedding) should also open up useful ways to stream to multiple UI sinks with one transport.

+It's also possible to shave further weight from the browser implementation by only using the parts of pull-stream we need, and stripping out the rest (or making the rest optionally inclusive).
+Introducing a code analysis tool that creates a production build of pull-stream that contains only what's used would be useful.

+## In Depth Explanation
 When we attempt to combine WebSockets with a time-based abstraction of a collection (e.g. streams) we lack the appropriate control in the browser to